 Share price, principal value, and return will vary and you may have a gain or loss when you sell your shares.

 The New York Tax-Free Bond Fund emphasizes longer-maturity bonds, which we believe continue to offer the greatest value.
 Relative to the Barclays Municipal Bond Index, the fund is significantly overweight in bonds with maturities greater than 15 years, allowing us to capture the incremental yield available in longer bonds.
-The fund's holdings are predominantly in credits related to New York City, where we see the most value among issuers.
-We have a significant overweight in the education sector, and we are also strongly overweight to the hospital sector.
-The fund maintains a high-quality portfolio relative to both peers and our benchmark, and we have extremely limited exposure to Puerto Rico and tobacco credits.
+The bulk of our holdings are in credits related to New York City, where we see the most value among issuers, though we are modestly cautious amid the transition to new city leadership.
+We have a significant overweight in the education sector, and we are strongly overweight to the hospital sector.
+The fund maintains a high-quality portfolio relative to both peers and our benchmark.
+We continued to reduce our exposure to troubled Puerto Rico bonds, where we have minimal holdings.

-The decline in municipal bond prices has rattled some investors, but it does not represent a fundamental change in the nature, quality, or risk characteristics of the market.
-We continue to believe that New York municipal bonds offer good investment opportunities for investors with a long-term focus and attractive tax-free income in what is still a very low interest rate environment.
-The recent underperformance of long-term munis makes their nominal and tax-equivalent yields even more compelling, but if rates continue rising unabated and market outflows persist, further price declines are likely.
-As always, we are on the lookout for attractively valued bonds issued by municipalities with good fundamentals, an investment strategy that has served our investors well in the past.
+The decline in municipal bond prices in 2013 has rattled some investors, but it does not represent a fundamental change in the nature, quality, or risk characteristics of the market.
+We continue to believe that New York municipal bonds offer good investment opportunities for investors with a long-term focus, and attractive tax-free income in what is still a very low interest rate environment.
+The underperformance of long-term munis makes their nominal and taxable-equivalent yields more appealing, but if market outflows persist and rates resume rising, further price declines are likely.
+As always, we are on the lookout for attractively valued bonds issued by municipalities with good fundamentals-an investment strategy that has served our investors well in the past.